ucr-riple/TaintTyper/README.md

 # UCR Tainting Checker

-A common problem when programming is TODO.
-This results in a run-time exception.

-The UCR Tainting Checker guarantees, at compile time, that your code will not suffer that run-time exception.

 ## How to run the checker

-First, publish the checker to your local Maven repository by running `./gradlew publishToMavenLocal` in this repository.
+First, publish the checker and quals to your local Maven repository by running `./gradlew publishToMavenLocal` in this repository.

 Then, if you use Gradle, add the following to the `build.gradle` file in